 Why an FAQ?

 It is said that it can take up to seven times to hear information before we actually retain it.
-So telling something one time, or even two or three times is less likely to be effective.
+Telling something to someone one time, or even two or three times is less likely to be effective.
 So if parents tend to not follow certain policies or procedures, there might be a very good reason.
 They may have simply not heard it enough times to actually remember it.

 That is where an FAQ format comes in.

 You may have used an FAQ from an online store you were considering purchasing from.
 Many businesses have a page dedicated to frequently asked questions by customers.
 Typically they cover issues like a return policy, shipping resource or other information related to purchases.

 If other types of business use it why not use an FAQ for childcare to share (or remind) information with clients.
 You could keep it routine or go deep with the information you decide to include in your FAQ for childcare.
 Here are a few things you can share in an FAQ: